hoprnet/docs-rpch-net/docs/tutorial-extras/Using-RPCh-with-your-own-wallet.md

 ```
 docker run -e DEBUG="rpch*,-*metrics" -e RESPONSE_TIMEOUT=10000 -e DISCOVERY_PLATFORM_API_ENDPOINT=https://staging.discovery.rpch.tech -e PORT=8080 -e DATA_DIR=app -e CLIENT=shoulder-chapter-stems-broke-particular  --name rpc-server -p 8080:8080 --rm  europe-west6-docker.pkg.dev/rpch-375921/rpch/rpc-server:f8a6bf7
 ```

+The syntax for editing it is as follows:

+- list is comma seperated
+- list specifies paths to logs which are emitted
+- adding `-` to a path omits it
+- adding `*` to a path includes everything lower in the path